wltrimbl/cloud-kmers/countingkmers.md

 # Counting kmers for sequencing quality awareness
+Will Trimble, Argonne National Laboratory

-## Instance
+## Purpose
 This lesson downloads a handful of datasets onto a cloud instance, counts long (k=21) kmers in them, and compares kmer spectra before and after some bioinformatic filters.

 A programming exercise / kmer interpretation puzzle, can be found in another ngs-docs lesson at